jbenma/simaR/README.md

 plotCurves() -> Visulatization of simulated replicates.

-Max_attackRates() -> Calculation of the maximum attack rate for each simulated functional repsonse experiment.
+Max_attackRates() -> Calculation of the maximum attack rate for each simulated functional response experiment.

-MARbootstrapping() -> Bootstrapping of the mean maximum attack rate and calculation of its confidence interval.
+MARbootstrapping() -> Bootstrapping of the mean of maximum attack rate and calculation of its confidence interval.

 ---------------------------------------------------------------------
 Download the "simaR.rar" file, unzip it, and place it into your R directory of libraries